actingweb/actingwebdemo/README.rst

 This actingwebdemo application is a full ActingWeb demo that uses the python library actingweb.

-The actingweb library supports both AWS Dynamodb and Google Datastore as database backends, but this application is deployed to AWS as an Elastic Beanstalk application and can be found at https://actingwebdemo.greger.io
+The actingweb library currently supports AWS Dynamodb and this application is deployed to AWS as Lambda function and can be found at https://demo.actingweb.io.
+There are also config files for ElasticBeanstalk (see below).

-Basically, the application.py uses the flask framework to map all the endpoints required by an ActingWeb app and set up handlers for each.
+Basically, there are only two files in this application: application.py uses the flask framework to map all the endpoints required by an ActingWeb app and set up handlers for each.
+This is done through a simplified request object that shows how a Flask request is mapped into request elements forward to the ActingWeb framework to handle the requests and through a handler object that processes the responses from the ActingWeb framework and maps back into Flask responses.
+It is very easy to replace Flask with any framework of your choice

-Each handler takes the requests, copies into an actingweb request and calls the correct endpoint handler from the actingweb library.
-Everything happens in the application.py file.
+ The on_aw.py file implements the on_aw.OnAWBase() class.
+By overriding methods in this class, you can plug into the framework and do extra things as part of the requests.
+The empty class in this demo does nothing extra.

 Extending the demo
 ------------------